Online Color Blind Test measures whether a person is color blind or not. Check color blindness causes, symptoms, types, and treatment.

 Depending on the type of defect one has and the cone that gets affected, problems tend to occur with green, red, or blue color vision.

-The blue-yellow congenital abnormality is rarer than a red-green congenital abnormality.
+The blue-yellow congenital abnormality is rarer than a red-green genetic abnormality.
 They have difficulty distinguishing between blue and green hues, as well as yellow and red hues.

 It is the inability to see color; people with complete color blindness (monochromacy) don't experience color.
 The two types of monochromacy are: